Principal Body System: Digestive

 This isn't complicated - it's straightforward horsecare.
-Sadly we inherit a lot of damage when we take on a new horse so there's often a lot of unravelling and unpicking to do, but if you remind yourself that a horse is a horse (and not a cow, human or robot), and factor horse needs into your care, you'll very likely witness a remarkably quick, not to mention safe and natural recovery, without shovelling damaging symptom-blocking chemicals (PPIs - more on these in the dedicated Ulcers page below) into our horses' already altered - and damaged - digestive systems.
+Sadly we inherit a lot of damage when we take on a new horse so there's often a lot of unravelling and unpicking to do, but if you remind yourself that a horse is a horse (and not a cow, human or robot), and factor horse needs into your care, you'll very likely witness a remarkably quick, not to mention a safe and natural recovery, without having to shovel damaging symptom-blocking chemicals (Proton Pump Inhibitors, aka PPIs) which have horrible side-effects, into our horses' already altered - and damaged - digestive systems.

-There's a really useful YouTube video to check if you think your horse is ulcerogenic - see the bottom of the page for the link.
+There's a useful YouTube video to check if you think your horse is ulcerogenic - see the bottom of the page for the link.
 Meanwhile, see our dedicated Ulcers page, link also below, for the full story on PPIs.

 Probiotics and Prebiotics

-Despite the similarity in their names, probiotics and prebiotics are not just two different forms of the same supplement - they are actually two completely different types of digestive supplement with unique mechanisms of action on the gut.
+Despite the similarity in their names, probiotics and prebiotics are not different forms of the same - they each have unique mechanisms of action on the gut.

-Probiotics promote the colonisation of the beneficial microbes; prebiotics are the food that feed those beneficial microbes.
-Together they are fed to stimulate the growth and activity of the good bacteria that live in the horse’s gastrointestinal tract.
-It's exactly the same in the human world - plant/vegetable fibre is our finest prebiotic to feed our gut flora, so eat your greens, chop up an onion and grate yourself a carrot 😉
+It's exactly the same in the human world - plant/vegetable fibre is our finest prebiotic to feed our own gut flora, so eat your greens, chop up an onion and grate yourself a carrot 😉

-Back to our horses and my personal choice of probiotic?
-I feed Alltech's probiotic Yea-Sacc 1026, a live yeast culture based on the Saccharomyces cerevisiae strain, alongside Brewers Yeast as a general prebiotic, a highly nutritious non-active yeast providing (almost) the full compliment of B vitamins (with the exception of B12, although there's the tiniest trace).
-If ever there was dire digestive compromise such as salmonella/e.coli, or risk of, I'd add Alltech's BioMos as a prebiotic as it specifically binds to bad bacteria, e.g. salmonella/e.coli, and eliminates them.
+Back to our horses and which probiotic?
+Personally I feed Alltech's probiotic Yea-Sacc 1026, a live yeast culture based on the Saccharomyces cerevisiae strain.
+If ever there was dire digestive compromise such as salmonella/e.coli, or risk of, I'd add Alltech's BioMos as it specifically binds to bad bacteria and eliminates them.

 General pointers for a healthy gut system

-- Horses are herbivores and are designed to graze on a diverse range of fibrous, low-energy forages up to at least 20 hours per day - this forage needs to be diverse, i.e. a varied range of different grasses, plants, barks etc., to create a diverse microbiome.
-They should receive a minimum of 60% of their dry matter intake from good quality forage (e.g. hay, grass).
+- Horses are herbivores which evolution has designed to graze on a diverse range of high fibrous, low-energy forages up to at least 20 hours per day - in the perfect world this forage should consist of multiple diverse grasses, plants, barks etc., to create a diverse microbiome.

-- The best feed your horse can put in his mouth is grass.
-The second-best feed is hay, grass in its dried form.
-The bulk delivered by a fibrous grass/hay diet is a key weapon in avoiding colic because consistent gut-fill maintains a continuous level of digestive activity.
-Additionally, horses usually chew hay twice as long as grain.
-The more they chew, the more saliva is generated and mixed in with the mouthful of hay, which helps buffer the GI tract against excess acidity.
+- Here In the UK the best feed your horse can put in his mouth is hay, grass in its dried form.
+The bulk delivered by a fibrous hay diet is a key weapon in avoiding colic because consistent gut-fill maintains a continuous level of digestive activity.
+Additionally, the more horses chew, the more saliva is generated and mixed in with the mouthful of hay, which helps buffer the GI tract against excess acidity.

 - Unfortunately, domesticated living usually challenges the horse's sensitive digestive tract with inappropriate processed feedstuffs, irregular feeding schedules and ration portions that are far outside the norm of the natural plan.
 One of the primary reasons that horses colic is the difference between what the digestive system is meant to process and what it actually gets.

-- Make changes in feed slowly over a period of 7-14 days and be careful about overfeeding manufactured feeds prior to an event.
+- Make changes in feed slowly over a period of a few days and be careful about overfeeding manufactured processed feeds prior to an event.

 - Keep your horse moving – stabled horses are much more prone to gut issues than those who live out.
 Turnout with companions keeps horses happy, allows them social interaction and lets them eat their favourite food.
 Not only is the horse free to consume the ideal fibrous diet, but the simple, continual act of moving to eat, enhances motility of keeping the food moving along in the gut.